-(11)(9) for each lien on the home, the lienholder's name and address, the date of the lien, and when and where it was recorded;

-(12)(10) a statement that each lienholder has consented to the filing of the certificate of location deed;

-(13)(11) a statement that a person who provides false information in the certificatedeed is guilty of a misdemeanor and, upon conviction, shall be punished by a fine of not less than five hundred dollars but not more than one thousand dollars, or by imprisonment for not less than ten days but not more than six months, or by both fine and imprisonment;

-the transferor's and transferee's signatures; and any other information that the [government agency] requires.

-The certificate must be executed with the same formalities as a deed in recordable form.

-(b) Within ten days after the date on the certificate of locationdeed, the retailer shall file it for recording, together with the original manufacturer's certificate or statement of origin, in the land records of the jurisdiction in which the home is or will be permanently affixed situated.

-Subparagraph (a)(108) deals with the situation in which the home is affixed to situated on land owned by some, but not all, of the home owners.
+1 (11) for each lien on the nome, the lienholder's name and address, the date of the 2 lien, and when and where it was recorded; 3 (12) a statement that each lienholder has consented to the filing of the certificate 4 of location; 5 (13) a statement that a person who provides false information in the certificate is 6 guilty of a misdemeanor and, upon conviction, shall be punished by a fine of not less than five 7 hundred dollars but not more than one thousand dollars, or by imprisonment for not less than ten 8 days but not more than six months, or by both fine and imprisonment; 9 (14) the transferor's and transferee's signatures; and 10 (15) any other information that the [government agency] requires.
+11 The certificate must be executed with the same formalities as a deed in recordable form.
+12 (b) Within ten days after the date on the certificate of location, the retailer shall file it for 13 recording, together with the original manufacturer's certificate or statement of origin, in the land 14 records of the jurisdiction in which the home is or will be permanently affixed.
+15 Comment 16 17 18 19 Subparagraph (a)(10) deals with the situation in which the home is affixed to land owned by some, but not all, of the home owners.
 In essence, it requires a home owner that does not also own the land to release its interest in the home to eliminate the title complexities that otherwise would arise.
-See, e.g., Colo.
+See, e.g. , Colo.
 Rev. Stat. § 38-29-202(2)(m).

-Subparagraphs (a)(11) & (129) & (10) require information concerning each lien on the home and each lienholder's consent to the deed filing of the certificate of location.
+20 21 22 23 24 25 Subparagraphs (a)(11) & (12) require information concerning each lien on the home and each lienholder's consent to the filing of the certificate of location.
 Some states limit these types of provisions to security interest holders.
 Colo.
 Rev. Stat. § 38-29-202(2)(j) (security interest holder); Mont.
 Code § 15-1-116(2)(b)(iv) (lienholder); Or.
 Admin.
 R. 918-550-0160(2) (lienholders must be notified; security interest holders must consent); Tex.
 Occ.
 Code § 1201.2075 (lienholder).

-Subparagraph (a)(1311) notifies the transferor and transferee that providing false information in the certificatedeed constitutes a misdemeanor.
-An alternative approach would be to require each lienholder's signature, but that approach is more cumbersome and potentially unworkable if the lienholder wrongfully refuses or otherwise fails to sign.
+26 27 28 29 30 Subparagraph (a)(13) notifies the transferor and transferee that providing false information in the certificate constitutes a misdemeanor.
+An alternative approach would be to require each lienholder's signature, but that approach is more cumbersome and potentially unworkable if the lienholder refuses or otherwise fails to sign.
 Colorado has addressed the situation in which a lienholder fails to consent, albeit in the context of a home relocation, by allowing the home owner to post a bond in an amount equal to 150% of the amount secured by the lien.
 Colo.
 Rev. Stat. § 38-29-203(4).

-Paragraph (b) requires the certificate of locationdeed and the original manufacturer's certificate or statement of origin to be recorded first with the recorder, rather than with the government agency that maintains manufactured home title records or with the tax assessor.
+Paragraph (b) requires the certificate of location and the original manufacturer's certificate or statement of origin to be recorded first with the recorder, rather than with the government agency that maintains manufactured home title records or with the tax assessor.
 Accord Colo.
 Rev. Stat. § 38-29-114(2); Mont.
 Code § 15-1-116(1); N.H.
 Rev. Stat. § 477:44, subp.
 III.
 Contra Or.
 Admin.
 R. 918-550-0160 (tax assessor); Tex.
 Occ.
 Code § 1201.206 (agency that maintains manufactured home title records).
-In this way, the manufactured home title will be recorded in the land records immediately after the sale.
-In states in which the initial recording is with the tax assessor or another government entity, the home's title does not appear in the land records for as long as several weeks after the sale.